adamgemmell/cargo/src/doc/src/reference/unstable.md

 The value here is a comma-separated list of standard library crates to build.

+Be aware that because the standard library requires external support to function (such as from an OS) some built-in Rust targets (such as `-none` "bare-metal" targets) don't support it even if built locally.
+In these cases the standard library will be marked as unstable under the `restricted_std` feature.

 ### Requirements

 As a summary, a list of requirements today to use `-Z build-std` are: